dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 ### PREFER async/await over using raw futures.

-Explicit asynchronous code is notoriously hard to read and debug, even when using a nice abstraction like futures.
+Asynchronous code is notoriously hard to read and debug, even when using a nice abstraction like futures.
 This is why we added `async`/`await` to the language.
-They make a huge improvement in readability code and let you use all of the built-in control flow structures of the language within your asynchronous code.
+They make a huge improvement in code readability and let you use all of the built-in control flow structures of the language within your async code.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/usage_good.dart (async-await)" replace="/async|await/[!$&!]/g"?>
 {% prettify dart %}
-Future<bool> doAsyncComputation() [!async!] {
+Future<int> countActivePlayers(String teamName) [!async!] {
   try {
+    var team = [!await!] downloadTeam(teamName);
-    var result = [!await!] longRunningCalculation();
+    var players = [!await!] team.roster;
-    return verifyResult(result.summary);
+    return players.map((player) => player.isActive).length;
   } catch (e) {
     log.error(e);
-    return false;
+    return 0;
   }
 }
 {% endprettify %}